DarrenKey/WobbleView---Updated-to-Swift-5.0/README.md

 WobbleView from https://github.com/dotintent/WobbleView updated to Swift 5.0.

+## Installation

+Just drag WobbleView.swift into your own project.

-Quoting from the original project:
+**Quoting from the original project:
+**

 ## Usage

 Just create a WobbleView and change its position.